 This is a continuation of my report from my 2-week trip exploring Tanzania.
 For an overview of the regions of Tanzania, start with this blog post first.

-We stayed with Singita Serengeti House and Singita Explore Mobile Tented Camp for the last two nights of our trip, and were lucky enough to stop by the other Singita properties of the area.
+We stayed with Singita Serengeti House and Singita Explore Mobile Tented Camp for the last two nights of our trip and were lucky enough to stop by the other Singita properties in the area.
 Singita takes luxury safari to a whole new level and truly made us feel like royalty!
-The accommodations, service, and, well, everything about the Singita experience just cannot be beat!
+The accommodations, service, and, well, everything about the Singita experience just cannot be beaten!

 The vehicles offered by Singita for the game drives are state of the art, including plugs by each seat for your camera, phone, and other electronic devices.
 The guides receive the best training available, and are sure to provide you with the ultimate game drive experience!

 Singita Serengeti House is a private house set away from Singita Sasakwa for the ultimate private home away from home.
 The main house includes 2 rooms, with 2 villas right next to the house.
 To reserve accommodations here, they request that you all four rooms, so this property is perfect for families, groups of friends, family reunions, etc – any party including 4-10 people will find a perfect fit in Singita Serengeti House.

 We were lucky enough to stay the night here as our group numbers fit the house perfectly.
 There is a dedicated staff for the house that sees to our every need, including a movie and popcorn night to relax after a long day of game drives!
 The chef visited us personally before each meal to discuss the menu; we opted for a tapas-style meal, so really we could enjoy multiple entrees with each sitting.
 And I’m so glad we did!
 The food was decadent and I’m still dreaming of the cucumber chilled soup!